SHINE: A Scalable In-Context Hypernetwork for Mapping Context to LoRA in a Single Pass: Training and Experiments

 \subsection{Compare with Test Time Training}

 Table~\ref{pasttable} is the full results from paper~\cite{past}.
 They combine SFT or RL techniques and train on Qwen-2.5-7B-Instruct, and may even use test time synthetic data for better training.
 But in the end, all of them are defeated by SHINE by a large margin.
-SHINE not only get better results, but also greatly reduce the training overhead and time cost.
+SHINE not only gets better results, but also greatly reduces the training overhead and time cost.